LukeGrahamLandry/blockgame/devlog.md

 Can save the atlas to a file to make sure that it looks right.

 I can send the textures to the gpu just fine but alas my clever vertex reuse makes it a pain to texture the faces properly.
+So undo that.
+Still skip internal faces but each lone cube has 24 vertices (vertex only added if its face is needed).
+Now demo chunk (2376 vertices, 3564 indices) and full chunk (6144 vertices, 9216 indices), not really that much of a hit.
+But also vertices are bigger now because they have a texture UV.

+They were super blurry but just needed to change my sampler to mag_filter: FilterMode::Nearest.
+Far away blocks still wierd while I'm moving.
+Need to investigate mip-mapping?

 ## Rendering a chunk